firsttris/ccu-addon-mui/README.md

 # Authentication

-The WebApp employs the same authentication mechanism as the CCU3.
+The WebApp provides the same authentication mechanism as the CCU3.
-After logging in, the WebApp obtains a random sessionID from the CCU3, which is used for subsequent requests.
+After logging in, the WebApp obtains a random session id from the CCU3, it will be saved to localStorage and used for subsequent requests.
 To prevent users from inadvertently logging each other out, it is necessary to use distinct user accounts.

 # Install